rish987/trackswitch-manuform/README.md

-# Trackswitch Manuform -- A Hyper-Ergonomic Trackball-Enabled Dactyl with a Crazy Mouse Level Shift Mechanism
+# Trackswitch Manuform -- A Hyper-Ergonomic Dactyl Manuform with a Clickable Trackball

 This keyboard is an attempt to make a best-of-both-worlds combination between the modular (and support-saving) design of [dereknheiley's compactyl manuform](https://github.com/dereknheiley/compactyl) (with adjustable wrist rest mounts)